 Dr Sacks kicked off her presentation explaining PVST.
-She said, “[PVST] is a sporadic, sudden, and recurring tachycardia due to abnormal electrical pathways present in the heart at birth.”
+She said, “[PVST] is a sporadic, sudden and recurring tachycardia due to abnormal electrical pathways present in the heart at birth.”

 According to Dr Sacks, PSVT is difficult to diagnose and patients may potentially be diagnosed with other cardiac rhythm disorders.
 Further, treatment options for patients with PSVT are limited.
-She said acute episodes are often treated with intravenous (IV) adenosine and other IV beta-blockers or calcium channel blockers in an emergency department (ED) setting.
-For chronic management, surveillance and prophylactic treatment with beta-blockers, calcium channel blockers, or antiarrhythmic drugs are used.
+She said acute episodes are often treated with IV adenosine and other IV beta-blockers or calcium channel blockers in an emergency department (ED) setting.
+For chronic management, surveillance and prophylactic treatment with beta-blockers, calcium channel blockers or antiarrhythmic drugs are used.
 She noted that patients may also be treated with catheter ablation.
 This is considered curative.

 Dr Sacks explained that little is known about health care resource utilization and costs before and after PSVT diagnosis.
 She said that past epidemiologic studies of the disease have found that PSVT prevalence increases with age and oftentimes a higher number of females are diagnosed.
 Notably, the outcomes of new diagnosed PSVT patients, including both the impact of diagnosis on expenditures, have not been studied.
 Finally, Dr Sacks said that the costs associated with catheter ablation are not known.

 Hoping to compare the variations in health care costs by age group 3 years before and after PSVT diagnosis and characterize catheter ablations in the year following diagnosis, Dr Sacks and a team of researchers conducted a new study.
-Dr Sacks explained that she and her colleagues used health insurance claims from commercial payers for patients younger than 65 years to estimate the impact of PSVT on both costs and catheter ablations.
+Dr Sacks explained that she and her colleagues used health insurance claims form commercial payers for patients younger than 65 years of age to estimate the impact of PSVT on both costs and catheter ablations.

 The research team used the IBM MarketScan Commercial research database.
 Included in the database was demographic, enrollment, and medical claims data.
 The total study period was January 1, 2008 through December 31, 2016.